primevprotocol/docs-builder-boost/src/routes/docs/[...1]Overview/[...2]SystemOverview/+page.md

 ## Terminology

-**Block Builder** - Refers to builder instance at a protocol level represented by a single address.
+**Block Builder** - Refers to a builder instance at a protocol level represented by a single address.

-**Provider** - Is the organization that owns Private Keys associated with block builders.
+**Provider** - is the organization that owns private keys associated with block builders.
 A single *provider* can own multiple private keys, and thus control multiple block builders.

-**User** - Is the entity that **currently** consumes data from the Primev network and is identified by their address.
+**User** - is the entity that **currently** consumes data from the Primev network and is identified by their address.

 **builder-boost** - The name of the client software that sits as a sidecar module and allows *providers* to enable Primev.

 ## Overview

-A key starting point for the system is for provider nodes to ***relay*** block templates/execution payloads to to builder-boost, which providers will self-host.
+A key starting point for the system is for provider nodes to ***relay*** block templates/execution payloads to builder-boost, which providers will self-host.

 <img src={BuilderMods}  alt="primev" width="100%"/>